lut0pia/raccoon/docs/README.md

 Pressing the `Apply` button or `Control+Enter` (while focusing the text input) will send the current code to the virtual machine, so you can see changes happen right away.

+- Use `Control+Left-Click` on function names to go to their definition (or documentation).

+## Console

+The console displays messages, errors and callstacks in chronological order.

+You can use the text input to execute code in the [Virtual Machine](#virtual-machine) by pressing `Enter`.

 ## Sprite Editor

 The sprite editor allows you to draw small images that you will then be able to render into your game.

 The canvas displays the currently selected sprites (see [Sprite Selector](#sprite-selector) for more information).

 To select a drawing color, either use `Left-Click` on the palette on the right or use `1-8` to select the first 8 colors and `Shift+1-8` to select the last 8 colors.
+You can double click on a color to change it.

 - Use `Left-Click` to set the texel color to the current color.
 - Use `Right-Click` to change the current color to be the color of the clicked texel (color picking).
 - Use `Control+Left-Click` to fill with the current color.
-- Use `Shift+Left-Click` to select texels
+- Use `Shift+Left-Click` to select texels.
-- Use `Control+C` to copy selected texels
+- Use `Control+C` to copy selected texels.
-- Use `Control+V` to paste copied texels
+- Use `Control+V` to paste copied texels.

 ## Sprite Selector

 The canvas displays the spritesheet.
 The index of the currently selected sprite is displayed above.

 - Use `Left-Click` to select the sprites you want to edit in the [Sprite Editor](#sprite-editor) or draw in the [Map Editor](#map-editor).
+- Use `Control+C` to copy selected sprites.
+- Use `Control+V` to paste copied sprites.

 ## Map Editor

 The map editor allows you to edit a 128x64 tilemap for your game.
 We'll be using the word tile in this document, any 1x1 sprite is a tile, there is no separate memory for either tiles or sprites.

 The canvas displays a view of the map.
-The coordinates of the current tile is displayed above.
+The coordinates of the currently hovered tile are displayed above.

 - Use `Left-Click` to set the tile under your cursor to the current tile.
 - Use `Right-Click` to change the current tile to be the tile under your cursor.
 - Use `Middle-Click` to drag your view of the map to edit different parts of the map.
+- Use `Mouse Wheel` to change the zoom level.
+- Use `Shift+Left-Click` to select tiles.
+- Use `Control+C` to copy selected tiles.
+- Use `Control+V` to paste copied tiles.

 ## Sound Editor